jbenlinlee/qs-applescripts/README.md

 in Quicksilver

 # qs-select-last-screenshot
-This script finds the most recently created screenshot in the user's Desktop directory and sets that file as the selection in Quicksilver.
+This script finds the most recently created screenshot (via the standard cmd-shift-3 and cmd-shift-4 MacOS X shortcuts) in the user's Desktop directory and sets that file as the selection in Quicksilver.